mvmkrac/cattr-server-application/README.md

-## About Cattr
+## About WorkPulse
-Cattr is an open-source time tracking solution, designed to be flawlessly integrated with your infrastructure.
+WorkPulse is an open-source time tracking solution, designed to be flawlessly integrated with your infrastructure.
 Superpowered with features like built-in screenshot capture and activity detection, it's a great instrument to boost your team's performance straight to the top.